 Our home is a small bungalow in a suburb close to the lake, about half an hour by the bus/subway system from the downtown centre, with easy public transit access to Pearson International Airport.
 We have driveway parking for someone arriving in a rental car, and the bus stop is only a five minute walk to the end of our street.

 That's very much up to the traveller.
 We've had helpers who've shared languages, cultural foods and meals, stories and music.
-Many helpers have attended our musical groups (ukulele, guitar circle, swing band).
+Many helpers have attended our musical groups (vintage jazz, Sing Along, multi-instrument Play Along).
 Some have played tennis with me, or come to our yacht club to meet other sailors, play darts and enjoy a beer.
 Other helpers have spent all their free time away from our house exploring this city or taking free language classes, which is fine with us.
 We had one who only wanted to hide in his room and surf the wifi.
 This is something we strongly discourage - why pay for airfare to visit Canada only to connect with the world through the internet?

 Your duties will consist of organic gardening and yard work, light home maintenance and cleaning, light painting or repair work, sailboat cleaning and varnishing, and cleaning vehicles.
 When it is hot in the summer we will ask you to complete your work hours early in the morning while it is still cool, and then go to be a tourist for the rest of the day; in the spring or fall we may ask you to work in the late afternoon or early evening when it will be warmer, and after the dew has dried from the grass.
 We don't sell our garden produce; if you help us grow it, you can help us eat it, for free.
 We donate excess produce to a local food bank where Deborah works as a volunteer.

-Accommodation for helpers is a small private room (see photo), a shared bathroom and dining room, and use of the shared kitchen.
-You will enjoy privacy, hot showers, wifi (which we\'ve been known to turn off between midnight and 6 a.m.) and a fully furnished home and garden.
+Accommodation for helpers is a small private room (see photo), a shared bathroom and dining room, and limited use of the shared kitchen.
+You will enjoy privacy, hot showers, wifi (which could be turned off between midnight and 6 a.m.) and a fully furnished home and garden.
 Deborah might volunteer to do your laundry for you once a week or so, and you might sometimes get a ride to the subway station, the bus station, or to the grocery store.
-There are bicycles, guitars and pianos (several of each), garden furniture to lounge on, and a library of books to read.
+There are bicycles, guitars and pianos (several of each), garden furniture to lounge on, and books to read.

 If you wish, we will swap hours of formal ESL instruction for extra work time, so there's no need for you to spend your limited travel budget on commercial classes; and you will be in an English language immersion environment, in any case.
 We are qualified teachers, experienced at ESL, music and academic subjects.
 We can provide advice and help with Canadian telephone sim cards, Canadian bank accounts, work visa activation without having to go back to the border, school registration, résumé writing in the style of the Canadian job market, job searches and Social Insurance Number applications (you need a SIN to work legally in Canada, even if you have obtained a work visa in advance.)